flodlol/Logocomfort-Apple-Silicon/README.md

 # LOGO!
-Soft Comfort for M-series Macs
+Soft Comfort for M‑series Macs

 This makes the Intel macOS version run on Apple silicon (Rosetta + Intel Java), so it doesn't instantly close.